OatMealXXII/Hotaru_VNEngine/addons/gn_vn/README.md

 Translation files should be placed in `res://addons/gn_vn/localization/`:
 - `en.json` - English translations
-- `ja.json` - Japanese translations
+- `th.json` - Thai translations
 - etc.

 ## 🚀 Performance Tips

 - Use object pooling for frequently created UI elements
-- Enable GPU batching for text rendering
-- Use shader-based transitions for smooth animations
-- Optimize audio files for mobile platforms
+- Optimize audio files for your target platform
 - Use compressed textures for character sprites
+- Test on target devices for performance validation

 ## 🤝 Contributing